 This seems weird since you would never expect to find peanut butter in the wild.
 But mice love them and cannot get enough of them.

-Funnily enough, peanut butter is a very popular choice to use as mice baits.
+Funnily enough, peanut butter is a popular choice for mouse bait.
 If mice love anything more than chocolates, it is peanut butter.
 They will go out of their way for a chance to get a nibble.
-Most people like catching rodents with a bucket and spoon and a little peanut butter.
+Most people like catching rodents with a bucket, spoon, and a little peanut butter.
 This trap is incredibly effective.

 There is a reason why mice love peanut butter so much.
 It is because of their affinity towards nuts.
 Walnuts, peanuts, almonds, cashews, or hazelnuts, no matter what kind it is, they go nuts for it!

-Mice love food with high protein content and carbs and salty food, which is why nuts are a favorite.
+Mice love food with high protein content, fats, and salty food, which is why nuts are a favorite.